Centre for Neglected Tropical Diseases

 As a multidisciplinary centre, CNTD has extensive expertise across all NTDs, which builds on the strengths of all our NTD research: from drug and diagnostics discovery and development to delivery, evaluation and deployment into health systems to span the translational research spectrum.
 We work to identify critical bottlenecks in the field of NTDs through research and implementation activities, whilst evaluating alternative strategies to overcome the existing barriers and to improve strategies for their control and elimination.
 The diversity of our research and programmatic activities contribute directly to the goals of WHO’s 2021-2030 Roadmap and the UN Sustainable Development Goals.

-CNTD’s role continues the Liverpool School of Tropical Medicine’s over 120 years’ experience with NTDs to provide policy makers with the scientific evidence and programmatic support to inform policies and guidelines and to measure the impact of our research outputs.
+CNTD builds on the Liverpool School of Tropical Medicine’s over 120 years’ experience in NTDs to provide policy makers with scientific evidence and programmatic support to inform policies and guidelines and to measure the impact of our research outputs

 What are Neglected Tropical Diseases?